 It's important to regularly review your health insurance requirements at different stages in your life.
 The policy that suited you when you purchased it may no longer meet your healthcare needs or cover the treatments you want to include.

-When shopping around for health insurance, you should consider what level of cover you need, who is to be covered, the services you require, and whether you are willing to reduce your premium by paying an excess each time you go to hospital.
+When shopping around for health insurance, you should consider what level of cover you need, who is to be covered, the services and medical procedures you require, and whether you are willing to reduce your premium by paying an excess or co-payment each time you go to hospital.

-Be sure you consider more than just your premium - consider how comprehensive the cover is, excesses, co-payments and benefit limits will influence the total cost to you for any treatment.
-The cheapest policy may not necessarily be the best or right for you.
+Be sure you consider more than just your premium - consider how comprehensive the cover is, and how excesses, co-payments and benefit limits will influence the total cost to you for any treatment.
+The cheapest policy may not be the best or right for you.

-If the cost of your insurance has become a concern, there are many ways you can manage your policy to allow you to have lower premiums.
+If the cost of your insurance has become a concern, you can manage your policy to allow you to have lower premiums.

-Some health insurers provide discounts depending on your situation, rate protection if you pay in advance and if need be you may be able to suspend your membership for a time rather than fall behind in payments.
+Some health insurers provide discounts depending on your situation, rate protection if you pay in advance and you may be able to suspend your membership for a time rather than fall behind in payments.

-Some health insurance policies will give you full cover for the costs of hospital accommodation and in-hospital medical charges.
-Other policies require you to meet some of the costs, in exchange for lower premiums.
+Some hospital policies will give you full cover for hospital fees and in-hospital medical charges.
+Other hospital policies require you to meet some of the costs, in exchange for lower premiums.
+Other hospital policies do not cover services that you may not need at your stage in life.
 You can agree to:

-For example, if your policy excludes pregnancy, hip replacements and knee replacements, and you go into hospital as a private patient for one of these conditions, your health insurer will not pay any benefits towards your hospital and medical costs.
+For example, if your policy excludes pregnancy and birth, or hip replacements and knee replacements, and you go into hospital as a private patient for one of these conditions, your health insurer will not pay any benefits towards your hospital and medical costs.

-If you need treatment for an excluded service, your options would be to seek treatment as a public patient or to cover the full cost of the treatment yourself.
+If you urgently need treatment for an excluded condition or service, you can seek treatment as a public patient or cover the full cost of the treatment yourself.
+If you have time, you can contact your health insurer and upgrade your policy to remove that exclusion, then serve the waiting period before seeking private treatment.

-If your policy has restricted benefits for some conditions, you will be covered for treatment for those conditions but only to a limited extent.
-You will face considerable out-of-pocket costs if you have this treatment as a private patient.
+If your policy has restricted benefits for some conditions or services, you will have a limited amount of cover for treatment of those conditions.
+You will face considerable out-of-pocket costs if you seek this treatment as a private patient.

-If you need treatment for an restricted service, your options would be to seek treatment as a public patient, or as a private patient in a public hospital or to cover some or most of the cost of the treatment yourself.
+If you need treatment for a restricted condition or service, you can seek treatment as a public patient, or seek treatment as a private patient in a public hospital, or cover some or most of the cost of the treatment yourself.
+If you have time, you can contact your health insurer and upgrade your policy to remove that exclusion, then serve the waiting period before seeking private treatment.

 An excess is an amount of money you agree to pay for a hospital stay, before health insurer benefits are payable.
 This is sometimes referred to as a front-end deductible.

 For example, if your policy has an excess of $200, you will be required to pay the first $200 of your hospital costs should you go to hospital as a private patient.
-An excess may apply every time you go to hospital in a year, or may be capped at a total amount that you will have to pay in a year.
+An excess may apply every time you, and anyone else listed on your hospital policy, go to hospital in a year, or may be capped at a total amount that you will have to pay if you go to hospital more than once in a year.

 With a co-payment, you agree to pay a set amount each day you are in hospital.
 This can also be referred to as an overnight excess, daily excess or patient moiety.